At the end of a private drive, in the midst of 7 acres of greenery, sits one of the most recognizable modern homes in all of Greenwich, Connecticut.

 Famously designed by Ulrich Franzen, an architect best known for his “fortress-like” buildings and Brutalist style, the private residence known as the Morris House stands out with its unique design and contemporary feel, which isn’t at all typical for an area populated by more traditional-style homes.

-With bold architecture that attests to the architect’s prevalence for powerful forms, the 66 Cherry Valley Road property is equally (if not more) dazzling after you cross its threshold.
+With bold architecture that attests to the architect’s prevalence for powerful forms, the 66 Cherry Valley Road property in Back Country, Greenwich, CT is equally (if not more) dazzling after you cross its threshold.

 Stepping inside the glass-walled atrium, you’re welcomed by a live tree — planted in the floor — that softens the transition from the lively, green outdoors to the modern interiors.